flo3003/lexiconFALCON/README.md

 **Edit** lines `94-95` of `sentiment_analysis.py` and select the correct directory for your train and test files.

-*Note that this code has minor differences with [sentiment-analysis-using-word2vec](https://www.kaggle.com/varun08/sentiment-analysis-using-word2vec) from [kaggle](https://www.kaggle.com/)*
+*Note that in our experiments we used the IMDB sentiment analysis dataset found [here](https://www.kaggle.com/c/word2vec-nlp-tutorial/data)*

-Now run sentiment analysis task with:
+Now you can run the sentiment analysis task with:

 ```
 chmod +x run_sentiment.sh